nyancodeid/image-cache/README.md

 Asynchronous calls for best Performance.

 ## How to install image-cache?
-to install `image-cache` on your project, you can using NPM and Yarn with following command,
+to install `image-cache` on your project, you can use NPM and Yarn with the following command,

 ### NPM
 ```bash